 The Nahuatl Dictionary, a searchable, online database that will continue to be expanded indefinitely, currently has interfaces in Nahuatl, Spanish, and English and aims to have advanced searching for ethnohistorians and linguists.
 In part, it will be the first ever Nahuatl to Nahuatl dictionary thanks to the contributions of native speakers in Mexico..

-The Mixtec Dictionary will have interfaces in Mixtec, Spanish, and English.
+The Mixtec Dictionary has interfaces in Mixtec, Spanish, and English.
 This dictionary project, while accessible already, is still under construction.
-Collaborators include the intern Katy Schuff and native speakers affiliated with Roberto Santos and the Centro Cultural Mixteco in Tlaxiaco, Oaxaca, Mexico.
+Collaborators have included the intern Katy Schuff and native speakers affiliated with Roberto Santos and the Centro Cultural Mixteco in Tlaxiaco, Oaxaca, Mexico.
 We invite further collaboration.

-We also have dictionaries of Mayan and P’urhépecha under construction, and a dictionary of Zapotec that we would like to tackle next.
-These are not yet accessible to the public.
-Kaitlan Smith, an intern, leads the Mayan language project and Itziri Moreno Villamar, another intern and a UO Linguistics graduate, leads the P’urhépecha language projects.
+Former students, such as Kaitlan Smith, an intern, was leading the Mayan language project, and Itziri Moreno Villamar, a former UO Linguistics graduate, was leading the P’urhépecha language projects.
 We invite additional collaborators.